Carbodiimide: From isocyanates

-The reaction is catalyzed by phosphine oxides.
+The reaction is catalyzed by organophosphines.
 This reaction is reversible.

 Reactions

 Compared to other heteroallenes, carbodiimides are very weak electrophiles and only react with nucleophiles in the presence of catalysts, such as acids.
 In this way, guanidines can be prepared.
 As weak bases, carbodiimides bind to Lewis acids to give adducts.

 Moffatt oxidation

 Carbodiimides are reagents for the Moffatt oxidation, a protocol for conversion of an alcohol to a carbonyl (ketone or aldehyde) using dimethyl sulfoxide as the oxidizing agent: